kitty-panics/VolumePanel/README.md

-# VolumePanel
+# Volume Panel

-[Droid] Call out the side volume panel of the Android OS (调出安卓侧边音量面板).
+Call out the side volume panel of the Android OS.